County cuts deal to end fight over Arizona Senate subpoena

 “The Senate will finally get the answers to questions asked for in subpoenas issued to the County months ago,” Fann said in a statement.

 The board has four Republicans and one Democrat.
 Gates and other Republicans were muted in any criticism of the Senate and said they hope the agreement ends the fight.
-But Democratic Supervisor Steve Gallardo did not hold back.
+But Democratic Supervisor Steve Gallardo did not hold back; he was the lone no vote on the deal.

 “We’re dealing with bullies,” Gallardo said.
 “There is nothing we can do to satisfy any of the (GOP) Senators” pursuing the audit.